SoftUni-Internal/interactive-content/EN/00-Final-Exam/05-Problem-05.md

 [slide hideTitle]

 # Description
-Annie finds a puppy to take care of until someone is found to adopt him.
+Annie finds a puppy to take care of until she finds someone to adopt it.

 It eats a certain amount of food daily.

-Write a program that checks if the **amount of food purchased for the puppy** will be enough **until the puppy is adopted.**
+Create a function that checks if the **amount of food purchased for the puppy** will be enough **until the puppy is adopted.**

 ## Input